sicknarlo/54140987lrclgk/README.md

 Check out `db/schema.rb`.
 You'll see that there are users, songs, playlists and a `playlist_selections` join table.
 Our seeds file has given you some users and songs.

 ####Your Mission
+You need to build out some of the Playlist model.

+Every playlist needs a unique name and an owner.
+Destroying a user should destroy their playlists.
+Destroying a playlist should remove the song associations.

+Create a NEW/EDIT form for a playlist.
+The user should be able to select an owner (User) from a drop down, and to select one or many songs via checkboxes.

+####A few notes

+- Don't worry about styling!
+- There is a very rudimentary index page that you can redirect to after a new playlist page.